Luxury brands shower attention on well-heeled Chinese students in U.S.

 California's tourism bureau found that a majority of visits from China corresponded with back-to-school and graduation and that friends and family visited them often.
 Australia's tourism agency found Chinese students in university are able to influence up to 14 trips from China during their years in school.

-Companies selling top brands are recognizing that influence and reaching out to students.
+Companies selling top brands are recognising that influence and reaching out to students.

 “Smart” U.S. brands have been and should be tapping this group, which comprises about one-third of all international students in the United States, Angelito Tan, chief executive of RTG Consulting in China, said in an email, adding that students are “unofficial opinion leaders” for friends and family back home.